BainesD/BainesD/README.md

 ### Hi there 👋

+My name is Baines Deal and I am an early career Full-Stack Software Developer.
+I love learning new skills and expanding my knowledge of everything life has to offer.
 <!--
 **BainesD/BainesD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.